RuslanZavacky/ember-intl-component/README.md

 ember-intl-component-string
 ==============================================================================

-Allows to use component to render i18n strings and substitute attributes with components.
+Allows using component to render i18n strings and substitute attributes with components.

 ```yaml